15 Different Types of Crickets

 #5 – Camel Cricket (Rhaphidophoridae family)

-Sometimes referred to as cave crickets or spider crickets, these crickets are different in appearance from true crickets and contain more than 1,100 species.
+These are visually very different crickets from the ones you’re used to seeing.
+Sometimes referred to as cave crickets or spider crickets, this type comes in more than 1,100 species.
 They have brown bodies with a hunched abdomen, long, spider-like legs, and no wings.

-They prefer dark, damp locations such as caves or rotting tree hollows but are also known to infest basements.
-They love munching on plant matter, which includes fabric and cardboard, as well as leaving a foul odor behind in places they infest.
-As a result, they’re not very good pets.
+These common pests prefer dark, damp locations such as caves or rotting tree hollows but are also known to infest basements.
+They love munching on plant matter, which includes fabric and cardboard.
+Even worse, camel crickets will leave a foul odor behind in places they infest.
+As a result, they’re not very good pets (or guests).

 These grey to brown crickets are only around 3/4 inches long and have very strong hind legs.
 They’re a cosmopolitan species which originated in southeastern Asia and owes its increased range to the unfortunate fact that insect aficionados claim the species has a superior texture and taste.

-They’re also one of the most common species to be kept as pets despite also being one of the louder ones.
+They’re also one of the most common types of cricket to be kept as pets despite also being one of the louder ones.

 The tribe consists of 39 confirmed species and 13 debated species across two genera.
 They’re burrowers and give off an exceptionally foul odor.
 If the smell isn’t enough, they can hiss at predators.

-Instead of chirping (they don’t have wings), they beat their abdomens on the ground.
+Instead of chirping (they’re wingless crickets), they beat their abdomens on the ground.
 Finally, they have really strong mandibles that can deliver a painful bite if you can brave the stench enough to touch one.

-Found throughout various environments in the southern hemisphere, these large crickets come in a variety of large sizes and colors.
+Found throughout various environments in the southern hemisphere, these big crickets come in a variety of large sizes and colors.
 Some species can fly while others are flightless.

-King crickets eat a wide range of foods from fungi to insects, and the Australian king cricket is powerful enough to feast on funnel-web spiders.
+King crickets eat a wide range of foods from fungi to insects.
+In fact, the Australian king cricket is powerful enough to feast on funnel-web spiders.

 Perhaps the creepiest looking crickets, mole crickets have streamlined, cylindrical bodies covered in fine, dense hairs.
 Their hind legs are similar to true crickets, but the forelegs look more like the legs of a mammal, being flat with spiky “toes” for digging.